 With all the bells and whistles and hundreds of toothbrushes on the market, it is common to wonder which toothbrush is the best to purchase – manual or electric.
 According to the Academy of General Dentistry, the best toothbrush that you can buy is the one that you will actually use.
 It’s that simple.
 While both electric and manual toothbrushes have some pros and cons, the bottom line is personal preference.
 The Canadian Dental Association recommends brushing your teeth at least twice a day for two minutes.

 How does your mouth affect your overall health?

-Often taken for granted, the monotonous task of brushing and flossing our teeth daily has never been more important in order to avoid gum disease and the risks gum disease place on our overall health.
-It has been estimated that 75% of Americans have some form of gum disease, which has been linked to serious health complications and causes various dental problems that are often avoidable.
+Often taken for granted, the monotonous task of brushing and flossing our teeth daily is critical to avoiding gum disease and the risks gum disease places on overall health.
+It is estimated that 75% of Americans have some form of gum disease, which has been linked to serious health complications and causes various, often avoidable, dental problems.

 What is tooth decay?

 Decay is the destruction of tooth structure.
 Decay occurs when plaque, the sticky substance that forms on teeth, combines with the sugars and / or starches of the foods that we eat.
 This combination produces acids that attack tooth enamel.
 The best way to prevent tooth decay is by brushing twice a day and flossing daily.
 If decay reaches the pulp of the tooth, a root canal may be necessary to save the tooth.
 Eating healthy foods and avoiding snacks and drinks that are high in sugar are also ways to prevent decay.